IABTechLab/uid2docs/api/v2/README.md

 ## UID2 API v1 Compatibility and Upgrade Requirements

-Here's what you need to know about UID2 API v2 compatibility with v1:
+Here's what you need to know about the UID2 API v2 compatibility with v1:

 - UID2 API v2 is not compatible with UID2 API v1 and will require an upgrade.
 (The Upgrade Guide is coming soon.)
 - The v1 endpoints will be supported until the migration process is complete, with the appropriate notifications issued in a timely manner.